Beauty...and the Beast of Advertising

 The sex object is a mannequin, a shell.
 Conventional beauty is her only attribute.
 She has no lines or wrinkles (which would indicate she had the bad taste and poor judgment to grow older), no scars or blemishes--indeed, she has no pores.
 She is thin, generally tall and long-legged, and, above all, she is young.
 All "beautiful" women in advertisements (including minority women), regardless of product or audience, conform to this norm.
 Women are constantly exhorted to emulate this ideal, to feel ashamed and guilty if they fail, and to feel that their desirability and lovability are contingent upon physical perfection.

 The image is artifical and can only be achieved artificially (even the "natural look" requires much preparation and expense).
 Beauty is something that comes from without; more than one million dollars is spent every hour on cosmetics.
 Desperate to conform to an ideal and impossible standard, many women go to great lengths to manipulate and change their faces and bodies.
+The male cult of sexuality is an erection, in the event of erectile dysfunction a man loses his status, but all he needs to do to regain his sexuality is to take Cialis.
 A woman is conditioned to view her face as a mask and her body as an object, as things separate from and more important than her real self, constantly in need of alteration, improvement, and disguise.
 She is made to feel dissatisfied with and ashamed of herself, whether she tries to achieve "the look" or not.
 Objectified constantly by others, she learns to objectify herself.

 When Glamour magazine surveyed its readers in 1984, 75 percent felt too heavy and only 15 percent felt just right.
 Nearly half of those who were actually underweight reported feeling too fat and wanting to diet.
 Among a sample of college women, 40 percent felt overweight when only 12 percent actually were too heavy.
 Nine out of ten participants in diet programs are female, many of whom are already close to their proper weight," according to Rita Freedman in her book Beauty Bound.